ALMPartners/ahjo/README.md

 ahjo <action> <config_filename>
 ```
 `<config_filename>` is not mandatory if the config path is defined in environment variable `AHJO_CONFIG_PATH`.
-Confirmation is asked for actions that affect the database.
+By default, confirmation is asked for actions that affect the database.
+Confirmation can be skipped with `-ni` or `--non-interactive` argument.
 Depending on the configuration, the database credentials can be stored into files or be asked when needed, once per application run.
 The later option is recommended for production environments.
 The credential handling is shared with alembic with custom [env.py](./ahjo/resources/files/env.py) file.

 Pre-defined actions include: